 Interactive video allows teachers to embed formative assessments at predetermined stopping points in a video.
 Teachers can embed a Multiple-Choice Question or Open-Ended Question in any video they add from YouTube, upload on their own, or use from the Nearpod library.

-- Upload your favorite videos, find one from YouTube, or use Nearpod's video library with thousands of K-12 standards-aligned interactive videos from trusted educational publishers and brands
+Add a video to any Nearpod lesson that will be an active learning experience.
+Use Open Ended Questions and Multiple Choice questions to check for student understanding at key points during the video.
+Upload your favorite videos, find one from YouTube, or use Nearpod's video library with thousands of K-12 standards-aligned interactive videos from trusted educational publishers and brands

 1. To add an interactive video to any Nearpod lesson.
 Select Video from the Media and Activity Selector available when you click Add Content and Activities.